11 Perspective Taking Examples for Emotional Intelligence

 This shift changes the entire interaction.

-Examples of perspective taking show how you might mentally adopt another person’s point of view in order to understand what they need, while maintaining your own experience.
-According to the American Psychological Association, perspective taking is examining a topic from a different angle than your own, frequently by assuming the position of another person.
+Examples of perspective-taking show how you might mentally adopt another person’s point of view to understand their needs, while maintaining your own experience.
+According to the American Psychological Association, perspective-taking is examining a topic from a different angle than your own, often by assuming another person’s perspective.

-When you do this well, you release the hold of a single automatic narrative so you can perceive several potential narratives at once.
-This is a helpful approach to put it simply: perspective taking is a mental transformation.
+When you do this well, you release the hold of a single automatic narrative, allowing you to perceive several potential narratives at once.
+This is a helpful way to put it simply: perspective-taking is a mental transformation.

 While translating from your perspective into theirs.
 This matters for emotional intelligence because it’s not just “being calm,” but being able to track what’s happening inside you while staying curious about what might be happening inside someone else.